 After art college he obtained a bachelor's degree in art education and taught high school art and photography for the next ten years before moving into computer graphic design.

-In 1994 he moved to San Francisco for the next twenty five years and returned permanently to Melbourne, Australia in 2019.
+In 1994 he moved to San Francisco for the next 25 years.
+He returned permanently to Melbourne, Australia in 2019.

 His photos of ordinary circumstances show an appreciation of life with fresh sensibilities.